-This Diversity and Inclusion Toolkit for science and technology-focused small and medium enterprises (SMEs) is comprised of three quick reference guides - RECRUIT, RETAIN and REACH - that businesses can use to embed diversity and inclusion in their culture and operations when recruiting, retaining and developing their employee workforce.
+This Diversity and Inclusion Toolkit for science and technologyfocused small and medium enterprises (SMEs) is comprised of three quick reference guides - RECRUIT, RETAIN and REACH - that businesses can use to embed diversity and inclusion in their culture and operations when recruiting, retaining and developing their employee workforce.

-How to Use the Quick Reference Guides
+How to Use the Ouick Reference Guides

-Improving diversity and inclusion in small businesses requires capacity building.
-This Toolkit provides tools, resources, and advice to build on existing skills and capacity.
+Improving diversity and inclusion in small businesses requires change through learning and development.
+This Toolkit provides tools, resources, and advice to build on existing skills and capability.